No-Bake and Raw Sweets

 These brown rice cereal bars, filled with seeds and dried fruit, are super-quick to make and provide a nutrient-dense treat that tastes decadent.
 My gosh, these are yummy, if I do say so myself!
 No baking or machines required, just a bit of patience as they set up in the refrigerator.

 We can all feel like royalty when we indulge in these Banana Bon Bons.
 Although they are only made with sweet ripe bananas and homemade chocolate, the decadent taste and creamy texture will have you looking for your crown!
 Chef’s Tip: To quickly ripen bananas, place them in a large brown paper bag with an apple and fold down.
 Set the bag on the counter and check every 12 hours for freckles and browning.
 Once ripened, remove from the bag and use in your recipe.
 PS — the apple will be fine to eat, too!
-Recipe and photo contributed by Chef Joelle Arniot. more→
+Recipes and photos contributed by Joelle Amiot from her blog JarOHoney. more→